getcarina/getcarina.com/_posts/2016-03-02-lets-build-a-reactive-map.md

   .catch(whoa)
 ```

-What about cases where I wanted a promise to yield multiple values?
-Do I wait
+What about cases where we want a promise to yield multiple values?
+Do we wait
 for all the values to get computed, relying on `Promise.all()`?
-Not if I want
+Not if we want
 the intermediate values.
-In the end I'd have to fall back on `createEvent`/`EventEmitter`.
+In the end we'd have to fall back on `createEvent`/`EventEmitter`.

-On top of that, I usually wanted to perform filtering and routing based on those
+On top of that, we usually want to perform filtering and routing based on those
 messages for separate consumers of the data.
-What I really wanted was a stream
+What we really need is a stream
-of messages that I could operate on like an Array, similar to how we
+of messages that we can operate on like an Array, similar to how we
 created new players:

 ```